A deadly standoff in 1992 changed federal use-of-force rules. Here's why it matters

 Despite disagreement with Weaver's politics, however, legislators at that time appeared to agree that the policy and conduct of federal agents merited scrutiny.
 Ramirez said that she would like to see a similar discussion today.

 "This should not be a controversial bill to sign on to," Ramirez said.
-But she said that the administration's rapid characterization of Good's activities as "domestic terrorism" complicated further movement.
+But she said that the administration's rapid characterization of Macklin Good and Pretti's activities as "domestic terrorism" complicated further movement.
 "It leaves very little room for a real dialogue of 'Let's talk about the policy.'"

 Copyright 2026 NPR